pydataberlin/pydata-berlin-intro-slides/slides.rst

 -------------

 * We are looking for more active volunteers for the PyData-Berlin team
-* Both for meetups and conference
+* Both for Meetups and conference

 * We are also always looking for: